ROC PAPER SERVICE

 You or your Attorney may not Serve the opposing party directly as a party to the action.

-Serving Evasive Individuals
+Serving Illusive Individuals

 Hiding behind an intercom or refusing to open the door won't prohibit Service; Spector v.
 Berman.